General

 Episode 7 - Speaking Up*

-Producer Richard Hollingham then speaks to Julie Breen, Freedom to Speak Up Guardian for Tees LOC who outlines her role within primary care optometry.
-Michelle then discusses the concepts of Speaking Up with David Hewlett, Group Director at FODO.
+Our producer, Richard Hollingham then speaks to Julie Breen, Freedom to Speak Up Guardian for Tees LOC, who outlines her role within primary care optometry.
+Michelle then discusses the concept of Speaking up with David Hewlett, Group Director at FODO.
 The episode will provide the listener with an insight into how Speaking Up applies to optometrists and explains the best practice for dealing with concerns that have been raised.

 Subscribe to the series on your preferred podcast player so you don’t miss an episode.
 You can access all episodes of Sound Optometry here.